patdmob/getting_started_with_julia/README.md

 # How to Start a New Project with Julia using VS Code

 This project was just first attempt creating a Julia Project.
-Workflow is super important to me so that is generally the first thing I try to understand when learning a new language.
+Workflow is super important to me so I generally try to understand that first when learning a new language.
 I found the [video](https://www.youtube.com/watch?v=IdhnP00Y1Ks&ab_channel=TheJuliaProgrammingLanguage) by David Anthoff and decided to follow along and take notes along the way.
 This repository is the result.
-If you watch the video, he assumes you already have some familiarity with VS Code by glossing over certain keyboard shortcuts.
+If you watch the video, he assumes you already have some familiarity with VS Code and glosses over certain keyboard shortcuts.
 I try my best to explicitly explain the steps below.

 That being said, I assume you have already installed julia and the VS Code julia language extension.
 I also noticed that not all of the features worked for me as I followed along.
 I can only assume that there were some breaking changes in either the language, extension, or VS Code.